SWIFTSIM/emulator/README.md

-The SWIFT Emulator package provides a one-stop solution, with a consistent API, for developing a model design, running it (if using SWIFT), reading in data ( again if using SWIFT), building an emulation model, validating said model, and visualising the results.
+The SWIFT Emulator package provides a one-stop solution, with a consistent API, for developing a model design, running it (if using SWIFT), reading in data ( again if using SWIFT), building an emulation model, validating said model, comparing the model against ground-truth data _across parameter space_ (e.g. observations), and visualising the results.

 Installation
 ------------